-Industry-standard report that to help teams and organizations benchmark themselves against the industry and identify key capabilities to become high performers.
+Industry-standard report that to helps teams and organizations benchmark themselves against the industry and identify key capabilities to become high performers.

 Google’s standard static analysis tool for Java and the foundation for our refactoring infrastructure.
 We use a data-driven approach to refine checks and develop new ones.
 We describe the development of one such check (and some of the challenges we faced for large-scale deployment) in our publication “Detecting argument selection defects” (OOPSLA 2017).